 I then went on google, and spent a lot of time reading the content on the websites that were returned from my search.
 The one that caught my attention was called The Girl Spot.
 That’s the one I chose and where I have remained a student at ever since.

 One thing you will know about Pole Fitness, if you choose to try it, is that you will know almost immediately whether a studio is a good fit for you or not.
 The other thing you will learn immediately is whether you will love or hate pole fitness.

 The Girl Spot not only had a very complete website with all the information I needed with breakdowns of all the classes they offered, but they had levels or steps that you have to go through in order to advance.
 Once I read about the owner and her extensive dance background, as well as that of the other instructions, I was set on this studio.
 Everything was even better once I went in for my first class.
-They were welcoming, friendly, patient, funny and loving all while being very stern about teaching us the correct methods to the pole moves and spins.
+They were welcoming, friendly, patient, funny and loving all while being very stern about teaching us the correct techniques to the pole moves and spins.
 I’m a fan of tough love so we were a match made in heaven.

 We spend a significant portion of the class warming up…and by warming up …I mean really really warm up!
 It’s like a mini workout!
 After we learn some spins or whatever it’s scheduled for the day, we do some conditioning.
 This is AFTER your body is pretty tired which in my opinion, pushes us to really pull our strength to do some of the conditioning workouts.
 I personally looooove it!